Fridge Freezer Repair Costs

 Checklist: Hiring a Fridge Freezer Repair Technician

-• Do they have the relevant insurance cover?
-A repair engineer will need to have public liability insurance, which covers any damage to your property or injury to a person while working in your home.
+• Do they have public liability insurance?
+This covers any damage to your home or injury that happens while they’re working in your kitchen.

 FAQs